Creatine Supplementation Improves Memory in Vegetarians

 Creatine monohydrate, a commonly used dietary supplement by athletes to improve athletic performance, has been the subject of several research studies.

-In addition to the studies involving creatine’s effects on athletic performance, researchers have also studies its effects on the brain itself–specifically involving effects on memory and cognition.
+In addition to the studies involving creatine’s effects on athletic performance, researchers have also studied its effects on the brain itself–specifically involving effects on memory and cognition.

 Creatine and Cognition?